klimvg/Airbnb-predicted-pricing/README.md

 * Pandas
 * Matplotlib
 * Seaborn
+* Sklearn

 ## Features

-This project solves the problem of detecting trends and patterns and simultaneously making the research understandable.
+This project solves the problem of predicting Airbnb prices across Europe which provides valuable insights for Airbnb hosts and travelers in the European market, with potential for further refinement and optimization.

 ## Contact